5 Signs You May Have A Hearing Loss

 Did you know that some 11 million people in the UK are living with hearing loss?
 Action on Hearing Loss estimates that the number is likely to increase to 15.6 million by 2035.
 Hearing loss is a growing public health concern, yet many people are unaware that their hearing is impaired.
 However, there are a few warning signs to bear in mind.

 A gradual change

-Hearing loss is usually a gradual process.
-A single loud explosion of sound can also cause immediate hearing loss, but this is less common than a gradual decline.
-As we get older, our hearing starts to deteriorate due to natural wear and tear of ‘hair cells’ in the inner ear.
-These cells convey sound signals to the brain and help us hear.
-While presbyacusis, or age-related hearing loss, is common, hearing impairment is also affecting an increasingly younger population, largely due to long-term noise exposure such as loud music.
+Hearing loss is a gradual process.
+A single loud explosion of sound can also cause immediate loss of hearing, but this is less common than gradual hearing loss that we normally see develop over time.
+As we get older, our hearing starts deteriorating due to the natural wear and tear to hair cells in our ear.
+These cells carry sound signals to the inner ear and help us hear.
+While presbycusis, or age-related hearing loss, is common, hearing impairment also affects a younger population, largely due to long-term exposure to loud music or noise.